What are virtual cards and how do they work?

 These revenues are typically shared among the card network, the issuing bank, any platform partners, and your business.
 That said, the lion’s share of the interchange typically goes to the company whose brand is on the card—i.e., you.

-You’ll earn interchange whether you’re offering virtual cards for business or for consumer use cases.
+You'll earn interchange whether you're offering virtual cards for business or for consumer use cases.
 If you're offering virtual charge cards and/or credit cards, you may also generate financing revenue.
-Learn more in our guide to embedded lending.
+Learn more in our guide to embedded lending or our guide to revenues in embedded finance.

 In general, there are two ways to go about virtual card issuance: